Sparse Partially Linear Additive Models: Introduction

-Failing to account for exactly linear features is disadvantageous on interpretability, statistical, and computational grounds.
+Failing to account for exactly linear features is disadvantageous statistically, computationally, and in terms of interpretability.
 As a motivating example, consider a situation in which $p=1,000$, $|\N|=5$, and $|\L|=295$.
 Assuming the correct set of features is selected, \spam~would include 300 features.
-From an interpretability standpoint, one would have to manually inspect the 300 nonparametric fits to reveal that only 5 features are effectively nonlinear (295 of them would appear nearly, but not exactly, linear such as in Figure \ref{fig:synth} (d)); statistically, a price is paid in variance for the many nearly-linear features; and, computationally, such a model is wasteful both in terms of memory and speed for making future predictions.
+From an interpretability standpoint, one would have to manually inspect the 300 nonparametric fits to reveal that only 5 features are effectively nonlinear.
+The other 295 of them would appear nearly, but not exactly, linear such as in Figure~\ref{fig:synth} (d).
+Statistically, a price is paid in variance for the many nearly-linear features; and, computationally, such a model is wasteful both in terms of memory and speed for making future predictions.